 Skip to main content

-2024 CfA Postdoctoral Fellowship
+2025 CfA Postdoctoral Fellowship

-The Center for Astrophysics | Harvard & Smithsonian (CfA) is a joint institution connecting the Smithsonian Astrophysical Observatory (SAO) and the Harvard College Observatory (HCO).
-The CfA is a diverse astrophysical institution at which more than 800 staff and students are engaged in a broad program of research and education in astronomy, astrophysics, and earth and space sciences.
-The CfA is at the forefront, internationally, of the scientific exploration of the universe.
+The Center for Astrophysics | Harvard & Smithsonian (CfA) is a joint institution with the Smithsonian Astrophysical Observatory (SAO) and the Harvard College Observatory (HCO).
+The CfA is a diverse astrophysical institution where more than 800 staff and students are engaged in a broad program of research and education in astronomy, astrophysics, and earth, planetary and space sciences.
+The CfA is at the international forefront of the scientific exploration of the universe.
 Our research covers theoretical astrophysics, observational ground and space-based astronomy, engineering and technology development, and education.
-The research objectives of the CfA are carried out primarily with the support of government, Smithsonian Institution, and Harvard funds, with additional philanthropic support.
-At the CfA, the next generation of scientific leaders are being trained and mentored through a broad range of undergraduate and graduate student programs, postdoctoral positions and fellowships.
+The research objectives of the CfA are carried out primarily with support from the federal government, the Smithsonian Institution, Harvard, and philanthropy.
+At the CfA, the next generation of scientific leaders are being trained and mentored through a broad range of postdoctoral positions and fellowships as well as graduate and undergraduate student programs.

-The mission of the CfA Postdoctoral Fellowship program at the Smithsonian Astrophysical Observatory is to support innovative astrophysics research by offering to the next generation of developing independent researchers full access to the unique facilities, research staff and resources of the Center for Astrophysics | Harvard & Smithsonian.
+The mission of the CfA Postdoctoral Fellowship program at SAO is to foster innovative astrophysics research by providing independent researchers full access to the facilities, research staff, and resources of the CfA.

-Applications are now open for the 2024 CfA Postdoctoral Fellowship.
+Applications are now open for the 2025 CfA Postdoctoral Fellowship.

 About the Center for Astrophysics | Harvard & Smithsonian (CfA)

 The CfA is known for its leadership in theoretical, observational and laboratory astrophysics, and for its observational programs across the electromagnetic spectrum.
 The CfA also includes highly successful instrument development teams and facility operations expertise.
-Fellows are able to use the combined resources and facilities of the CfA’s two collaborating observatories – the Smithsonian Astrophysical Observatory and the Harvard College Observatory.
+Fellows are encouraged to use the combined resources and facilities of the CfA’s two collaborating observatories – the Smithsonian Astrophysical Observatory and the Harvard College Observatory.

-Led by Director Lisa Kewley, the CfA provides a dynamic range of weekly luncheons, colloquia, journal clubs, daily coffees, and divisional events.
+Currently led by Director Lisa Kewley, the CfA provides a dynamic range of weekly luncheons, colloquia, journal clubs, daily coffees, and divisional events.
 The CfA also supports many other formal and informal opportunities for the exchange of ideas and professional development in a diverse scientific community.
 Fellows have access to institution-wide funding for organizing workshops, conferences, and visitor programs.

 About the CfA Postdoctoral Fellowship